-Horizontal Control: If your vehicle has a power seat, you can adjust it with these controls located at the outboard edges of the seats.
+Horizontal Control: If your vehicle has a power seat, you can adjust it with this control located on the outboard edge of the seat.

-Raise or lower the front of the seat cushion by raising or lowering the forward edge of the button.
+Raise or lower the front of the seat by raising or lowering the forward edge of the button.
+Raise or lower the rear of the seat by raising or lowering the rear edge of the button.

-Move the seat forward or rearward by moving the whole button forward or rearward.
+Move the seat forward or rearward by moving the whole button toward the front or toward the rear of the vehicle.